-First of all, I suggest you have your insurance provider’s emergency phone number and policy number (you’ll get the info as soon as you purchase a health insurance plan) in your phone contacts under the name “ICE health insurance”.
-ICE is an acronym that stands for “In Case of Emergency.”
-So, in the case you are the victim of a bad accident and you’re unable to communicate properly, any doctor or paramedic should find it and call your insurance provider before making a move (unless they’re retarded).
+First of all, I suggest you have your insurance provider’s emergency phone number and policy number (you’ll get the info as soon as you purchase a health insurance plan) saved on your phone.

 If you can call your insurance company yourself – for instance, in the case you’re the victim of food poisoning – then do so before going to the hospital because, if you go to the “wrong” hospital, the insurance may not cover your expenses.
 Also, some hospitals will only accept cash.

 It’s not a big deal: just call an operator and tell them your name, policy number, the nature of your problem, and any other useful information and they will redirect you to the nearest hospital that accepts coverage by your insurance company.

 You should also keep this information in your wallet in case you can’t call yourself (for instance in case of a bad incident that let you faint or can’t speak).
 The best advice I can give you is to always carry a copy of your insurance policy (you shall receive it by email and/or post after you purchase the insurance) with you.